Sarthak-Butola/devTinder_Web/README.md

--> Fixed chat bubbles being on same side for people with same name by comparing sender id's instead of sender names✔️ ->Delete User feature maybe.. ✔️[yess done :) ] ->Delete chats of deleted user also form the db
+-> Fixed chat bubbles being on same side for people with same name by comparing sender id's instead of sender names✔️ ->Delete User feature maybe.. ✔️[yess done :) ] ->Delete chats of deleted user also form the db ->Fixed firstName name of user causing messages to be on same side of screen issue ✔️ ->Tie the chat bubble direction/position with user id of sender and logged in user for full foolproofness ->
+->
+->
+->
+->
 ->
 ->